 So now you have got your wolfhound, either as a baby puppy or as an older puppy or adult from a breeder or Rescue and you want to have many happy years together.
 I find it rather sad that it appears to be accepted nowadays that a wolfhound is old at five and is lucky to live beyond six or seven.
 At five a wolfhound is just about fully mature and they should live to double figures.

-To achieve this, feed a healthy diet suited to the dog, and give some supplementation (click for more details); avoid chemicals such as flea treatments, flea collars, insect killing strips and sprays, insecticidal shampoos, etc. (click for details on natural flea treatments); avoid annual vaccination boosters (click for details on vaccination); and give sensible exercise and preferably free running every day (click for more details).
+To achieve this, feed a healthy diet suited to the dog, and give some supplementation (click for more details); avoid chemicals such as flea treatments, flea collars, insect killing strips and sprays, insecticidal shampoos, etc. (click for details on natural flea treatments); make sure your home is safe for dogs in every possible way (click for more details); avoid annual vaccination boosters (click for details on vaccination); and give sensible exercise and preferably free running every day (click for more details).
 Natural light is so important for health, so exercise has another benefit besides the exercise itself - being out in natural daylight. (click for more details on the importance of light)

 Give your dogs basic training so that they will at least come when called, sit and lie down, walk to heel or at least walk on a lead without pulling, wait at doors and gates, as well as at kerb sides if you walk them along roads, and will allow themselves to be examined all over, rolled over and their feet lifted and examined, and their mouths and teeth inspected. (see page on training).
 Start this when they are babies if possible, because it is so much easier to do with a small puppy than with a 150+ pound adult.
 This sort of basic training not only helps you when taking them out for walks, visiting, or to the vets, but also makes it safer for the dogs.
 See the pages on Care of the Irish wolfhound and Getting an Irish wolfhound for more details on training.